-Twigs: Orangish-brown, moderately thick and tough; buds are light brown, narrowly egg-shaped, and often resinous
+Twigs: Moderately thick and tough, orange-brown; buds narrowly egg-shaped, light brown and often resinous

 Values and Uses: The wood is light, soft, resinous and coarse-grained.
 It is used for rough lumber, pulpwood and fuelwood.
 Wildlife, particularly squirrels, eat the seeds.
 Because it grows where few other trees will, table mountain pine is an important soil protector, minimizing erosion and runoff from the rugged landscapes where it thrives.